layertwo/homelab/docs/backup-strategy.md

 ## Monitoring Backups

-Backup jobs are monitored to ensure they are completing successfully:
+Backup jobs should be monitored to ensure they are completing successfully.
+Consider implementing:

-- **Prometheus Metrics**: Backup job metrics are collected by Prometheus
+- Kubernetes job monitoring
-- **Grafana Dashboards**: Backup job status is visualized in Grafana
+- Alerts for backup job failures
-- **Alerts**: Alerts are configured for backup job failures
+- Regular verification of backup integrity

 ## Security Considerations